gbrlcustodio/modern-react/modern-js/README.md

 # Modern JavaScript

 JavaScript is arguably one of the most important languages today.
 The rise of the web has taken JavaScript places it was never conceived to be.
-This document intends to briefly introduces modern JS features while comparing it to the old fashioned way of achieving the same result by writing the examples using ES5 only features side-by-side with new ESNext features.
+This document intends to briefly introduces modern JS features while comparing it to the old fashioned way of achieving the same result by writing the examples using ES5 only features side-by-side with new ES2015+ equivalents.

 ## History